MicrosoftDocs/win32/desktop-src/w8cookbook/windows-8-and-windows-server-8-compatibility-cookbook-portal.md

 ---
 title: Windows and Windows Server compatibility cookbook Windows 10, Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2
-description: "Windows and Windows Server compatibility cookbook: Windows 10, Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2" ms.assetid: cf282d99-68ff-4219-bef0-afcdeedb0176
+description: In the Cookbook, we provide info about changes to and new features of the Windows 10, Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2 operating systems. ms.assetid: cf282d99-68ff-4219-bef0-afcdeedb0176 ms.topic: article ms.date: 05/31/2018
-ms.topic: article
-ms.date: 05/31/2018